 - to identify different influences on health and wellbeing.

 Throughout the year we will be linking our PSHE and assembly themes to the UNCRC – United Nations Convention on the Rights of a Child.
 We hold several assemblies to help children understand that they have rights and the responsibilities that go with these rights.
-In 2015 were awarded level 1 in the UNICEF Rights Respecting Schools Award and we are currently working towards the GOLD award.
+We are currently working towards the GOLD award.
 For more information visit our RRS page.

 Each year we take part in many events, which highlight the responsibilities, relating to Rights Respecting, such as raising money for Sport Relief for those children in need across the world (CRC 28).
 Each year group focuses throughout the year on a specific sustainable development goal and how they can work towards achieving the goal.